victorkane/recipe-js/README.md

 * Install [NodeJS](https://nodejs.org/), which includes the Node Package Manager [NPM](https://www.npmjs.com/), by visiting the homepage and clicking on the install button in order to download and install the latest binary for your operating system.
 * Install the DVCS (distributed version control system) [Git](https://git-scm.com/) which also has binary packages for all operating systems on its homepage.
 Learn Git immediately by reading at least the first three chapters of the free online [Git Book](https://git-scm.com/book/en/v2)

-## Global dependencies for unit testing throughout the course
+## Global dependencies for testing throughout the course

-There will be more shortly, but this is enough to get started.
-Other tools (like the Karma test runner) are automatically included locally when you provision your static server with the `npm install` command (see below).
+Tools local to our app (like the Karma test runner) are automatically included locally when you provision your static server with the `npm install` command (see below).
 But as we'll see it's convenient to install the karma command-line interface globally as well:

 ````
 npm install -g karma-cli